-• They are administered by the Heritage Documentation Programs Department of the National Park Service (HDP and NPS).
+• These programs are administered by the Heritage Documentation Programs Department of the National Park Service (HDP and NPS).

-• HABS, HAER and HALS are considered the gold standard of photographic documentation programs.
+• HABS, HAER and HALS are considered the gold standard of photographic historical documentation programs.

-• Photographic documentation for these programs meets the Secretary of the Interior’s Standards for Architectural, Engineering and Landscape Documentation (SIS Doc Standards).
+• Photographic documentation for these programs meets the Secretary of the Interior’s Guidelines for Architectural, Engineering and Landscape Documentation (SIS Doc Guidelines).

-Many historic preservation mitigation requirements, for instance NEPA, Section 106 of the National Historic Preservation Act of 1966 (NHPA) and the California Environmental Quality Act (CEQA; EIRs, MNDs), reference the H3 guidelines specifically, and therefore they must also be recorded on archival, large format film to comply.
+Many historic preservation mitigation requirements, for instance NEPA, Section 106 of the National Historic Preservation Act of 1966 (NHPA) and the California Environmental Quality Act (CEQA; EIRs, MNDs), reference the H3 guidelines specifically, and therefore they must be recorded on archival, large format film and be transmitted to the LoC to comply.

 BLACK AND WHITE… WHY NOT COLOR?